NURSING 6205 - Mental Health

 Presentation & Briefing paper

-The topic of the presentation will be selected from content relevant to this course in negotiation with the Course co ordinator.
-A briefing paper is to be submitted to the co ordinator prior to your presentation.
+A two-part assessment which requires you to develop a short presentation for your fellow students.
+The topic of the presentation will be selected from content relevant to this course in negotiation with the Course coordinator.
+A briefing paper is to be submitted prior to your presentation.

-Portfolio Activities are included in the Study Guide from Week 3 – Week 12.
-You are required to complete these activities each week and submit as assessment in two parts Part A in Week 6 and Part B in week 13.
+A two-part assessment which requires you to complete the Portfolio Activities included in the Study Guide from Week 3 – Week 12.
+You are required to complete these activities each week and submit as assessment in two parts Part A and Part B.

 Some activities will require completion through participation in online tutorials through the Semester.